ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 In this tutorial, you have learned how to build a simple step sequencer, using some pattern that will allow you to simply make you application evolve.

-This is all for this serie on timing and scheduling.
+This is all for this series on timing and scheduling.